Pikaday/Pikaday/README.md

 `picker.setMoment(moment('14th February 2014', 'DDo MMMM YYYY'))`

 Set the current selection with a [Moment.js][moment] object (see `setDate` for details).

+`picker.clearDate()`

+Clears the current selection.
+If the first parameter is `true` then the input field (if `field` is set) is also cleared.
+You can optionally pass a boolean as the second parameter to prevent triggering of the onClear callback (true), allowing the date to be cleared silently.

 ### Change current view